Vyral/gary-jacklin-recruiting/_posts/2020-08-24-what-attributes-must-your-crm-have.md

 {% include youtube.html %}

-<center><em>Today I&rsquo;ll talk about five attributes your CRM must have in order to stay relevant.<br />If you want to get ahold of me, <u><a href="tel:6306382600">give me a call or send a text</a></u>!</em></center>
+<center><em>Today I&rsquo;ll talk about five attributes your CRM must have to stay relevant.<br />If you want to get ahold of me, <u><a href="tel:6306382600">give me a call or send a text</a></u>!</em></center>

 <br>If you want to stay relevant to buyers and sellers in today’s market, the CRM you use will need to have five capabilities:

 **1\.
 MLS integration**.
 What do most buyers and sellers want?
 What’s the hot-button item right now?
 What’s a particular house worth after COVID?
-By integrating your CRM with the MLS, you can send your clients the information they’re looking for.
+By integrating your CRM with the MLS, you can send your clients the information they need.

 **2\.
 Social media integration and authentication**.
 When you enter a lead, does your CRM go out and find all the social media attached to the client’s contact information?
 It’s critical that you’re able to connect via social media.
-Facebook, Instagram, Google Pay-per-Clicks, and so on all need to be integrated into your CRM.
+Facebook, Instagram, Google Pay-per-Clicks, etc. all need to be integrated into your CRM.

 **3\.
 Video integration**.
-You can’t make a bigger impact than with face-to-face interaction, so make sure your CRM integrates with video.
+The biggest impact you can have is with face-to-face interaction, so make sure your CRM integrates video.

 {% include pullquote.html %}